Tranquility/vache/README.md

       filetype are to be found. `VacheLookup` only searches through documentation sets which are found under this directory

+  this value will be merged with the default filetype options dictionary each time `VacheLookup` or `VacheSift` are called, so feel free to dynamically update it

+  ###example

+      let g:vache_filetype_options = {
+          \ 'haskell': { 'dir': $HOME . '/haskell_docsets' },
+          \ 'javascript': [ 'javascript', 'jquery', 'jqueryui' ]
+          \ }

 * `g:vache_browser` - the name of a web browser executable to be used for opening documentation. defaults to `$BROWSER` on `has('unix')` systems

+  ###example

+      let g:vache_browser = 'chromium-browser'

 supported docset families
 -------------------------

+all docsets should be assumed to work unless they are found in the list for issue [#9][4]

-the following is what has already been tested and added to the default families enabled for each filetype
+the following is a list of associations from filetype to a list of docset families enabledwhat has already been tested and added to the default families enabled for each filetype. please submit issues / pull requests to add more associations to this list

-many more families are believed to work, but some may not

-listed by filetype:

-* haskell - haskell
+* haskell -> haskell
-* go - go
+* go -> go
-* js - javascript, lodash, d3, moment
+* js -> javascript, lodash, d3, moment
-* r - r
+* r -> r
-* css - css
+* css -> css
-* less - css, less
+* less -> css, less
-* svg - svg
+* svg -> svg

 contributing